-- Attend a Career Planning workshop run by the careers service.
-To find a workshop and book a place log on to your My Career account.
+- Attend a workshop or event run by the Careers Service.
+To find a workshop or event and to book a place log on to your My Career account.

 - Access useful information, advice and guidance on things like CV’s, applications and interviews on the Careers intranet resources page.